Guidance for the aviation sector

 Become a leader in aviation sustainability by setting a science-based target:

-The Aviation Science-Based Target Setting Guidance was developed by the World Wildlife Fund for Nature (WWF) on behalf of the Science Based Targets initiative (SBTi), with support from the International Council for Clean Transportation (ICCT) and Boston Consulting Group (BCG).
+The Aviation Science-Based Target Setting Guidance was developed by the World Wildlife Fund (WWF) on behalf of the Science Based Targets initiative (SBTi), with support from the International Council for Clean Transportation (ICCT) and Boston Consulting Group (BCG).

 A Technical Working Group of dedicated experts from the aviation industry and NGOs provided detailed input at key milestones during the planning phase and on the various drafts of the guidance and tool.